-“It’s not ‘chemistry,’ It’s STYLE.”
-“Anyone who tells you there’s an easy answer to resolve problems in couples who have different world views is not an accurate reporter, or, more likely, is trying to sell you something.
-In my years doing couples therapy, the most difficult challenge is to work with couples who fight because they simply can’t see things the way their partner does.
-This is even more true when the subject is Sex.
+In my years doing sex and couples therapy, the most difficult challenge is working with couples who fight because they simply can’t see things the same way.
+This is even more true when the subject is sex.
 But it doesn’t have to be that way.
 It starts with understanding that there’s more than one ‘reality…’

 Read a “Profile in Marriage!”

 Couples simply can’t see things the way their partner does, so they make something up.
 Unfortunately what they make up usually isn’t flattering to the other person.
+Often a person loses sexual desire.
 Sexual chemistry begins with respecting differences.
 In this brief post, I want to talk about one area where couples differ.
 And in this area, it seems to the couple that it is nearly impossible that they could reconcile those differences:

 Yes, sex.
 Couples have different ‘sexual styles’ and as a result, start to have less and less pleasure in physical sharing.